 I try to get my shoes shined in airports.
-The people there generally do a better job than I do and it’s fairly cost effective.
-I plan for the shines around trips to speaking engagements.
+It’s cost-effective and most of the time, the people there do a better job than I do.
+I plan for the shines around my speaking engagement trips.

-Lately, I’ve started to notice something.
-If the person or people working the shoe stand look a little indifferent or lazy, I’ll hold off for the next airport.
-Their apathy and slow movement doesn’t give me confidence in the job they might do (or the time it might take).
+Something I’ve noticed ... if the person or people working the shoe stand look a little indifferent or lazy ( less than smovish), I'll hold off for the next airport.
+Their apathy and slow movement doesn't give me confidence in the job they might do or the time it might take.

 What says indifferent or lazy?

 They're slouched in a chair watching a video or playing a game on their phone.
 Sometimes they're reading a newspaper.
 Sometimes it's just the lack of a smile that keeps me away.
 If they're napping ... please.